LLMPopcorn: Exploring LLMs as Assistants for Popular Micro-video Generation: Abstract

 \section{Abstract}

-Popular Micro-videos, dominant on platforms like TikTok and YouTube, hold significant commercial value.
-The rise of high-quality AI-generated content has spurred interest in AI-driven micro-video creation.
-However, despite the advanced capabilities of large language models (LLMs) like ChatGPT and DeepSeek in text generation and reasoning, their potential to assist the creation of popular micro-videos remains largely unexplored.

-In this paper, we conduct an empirical study on \underline{LLM}-assisted \underline{pop}ular mi\underline{c}ro-vide\underline{o} gene\underline{r}atio\underline{n} (LLMPopcorn\footnote{We selected popcorn as the icon for this paper because it symbolizes leisure and entertainment.
+In an era where micro-videos dominate platforms like TikTok and YouTube, AI-generated content is nearing cinematic quality.
+The next frontier is using large language models (LLMs) to autonomously create viral micro-videos, a largely untapped potential that could shape the future of AI-driven content creation.
+To address this gap, this paper presents the first exploration of \underline{LLM}-assisted \underline{pop}ular mi\underline{c}ro-vide\underline{o} gene\underline{r}atio\underline{n} (LLMPopcorn\footnote{We selected popcorn as the icon for this paper because it symbolizes leisure and entertainment.
 This aligns with this study on leveraging LLMs as assistants for generating popular micro-videos, which are often consumed during leisure time.}).
-Specifically, we investigate the following research questions: \textit{(i) How can LLMs be effectively utilized to assist popular micro-video generation? (ii) To what extent can prompt-based enhancements optimize the LLM-generated content for higher popularity? (iii) How well do various LLMs and video generators perform in the popular micro-video generation task? } By exploring these questions, we show that advanced LLMs like DeepSeek-V3 enable micro-video generation to achieve popularity comparable to human-created content.
-Prompt enhancements further boost popularity, and benchmarking highlights DeepSeek-V3 and DeepSeek-R1 among LLMs, while LTX-Video and HunyuanVideo lead in video generation.
-This pioneering work advances AI-assisted micro-video creation, uncovering new research opportunities.
-We will release the code and datasets to support future studies.
+Specifically, we empirically study the following research questions: \textit{(i) How can LLMs be effectively utilized to assist popular micro-video generation? (ii) To what extent can prompt-based enhancements optimize the LLM-generated content for higher popularity? (iii) How well do various LLMs and video generators perform in the popular micro-video generation task? } Exploring these questions, we show that advanced LLMs like DeepSeek-V3 can generate micro-videos with popularity rivaling human content.
+Prompt enhancement further boosts results, while benchmarking highlights DeepSeek-V3 and R1 for LLMs, and LTX-Video and HunyuanVideo for video generation.
+This work advances AI-assisted micro-video creation and opens new research directions.
+The code is publicly available at \url{https://github.com/GAIR-Lab/LLMPopcorn}.